bevy-cheatbook/bevy-cheatbook/src/fundamentals/visibility.md

 their visibility will be affected if you set the current entity to `Visible` or `Hidden`.

+If an entity has a parent, but the parent entity is missing the visibility-related components, things will behave as if there was no parent.

 ### `InheritedVisibility`

 [`InheritedVisibility`][bevy::InheritedVisibility] represents the state the